-- At the Regal Beach Club, a beachfront condominium development of 57 units in six, 3-storey blocks located on the Seven Mile Beach, the average sales price rose by around 9% y-o-y to KYD570,185 (US$695,348).
-Residential property values have been rising since 2013.
+- At the Regal Beach Club, a beachfront condominium development of 57 units on Seven Mile Beach, the average sales price rose in 2018 by 19% to KYD951,300 (US$1.13 million).

-- In George Town’s Garden, Coco, Mystic and Sunset Retreat, the average sales price of two-bedroom inland townhouses was stable at about KYD193,000 (US$235,366) in 2016.
+- In George Town’s Garden, Coco, Mystic and Sunset Retreat, two-bedroom inland townhouses´ prices rose 21% to about KYD247,400 (US$294,600) in 2018.

 Land values are rising